 825 Eighth Avenue, New York, NY

-825 Eighth Avenue, better known as Worldwide Plaza, is one of New York City’s most iconic buildings and a dominant presence on the Manhattan skyline.
+825 Eighth Avenue, better known as Worldwide Plaza, is one of New York City’s most iconic buildings with a dominant presence on the Manhattan skyline.
 Occupying the entire block bounded by Eighth Avenue, West 50th Street, Ninth Avenue and West 49th Street, this two-million-square-foot mixed-use complex offers a unique workspace.
-A 49-story state-of-the-art office tower, Worldwide Plaza stands alongside a curated outdoor plaza and is surrounded by dynamic retail, dining, entertainment and recreational facilities.
+A 49-story state-of-the-art office tower, Worldwide Plaza stands alongside a curated outdoor plaza and is surrounded by dynamic retail, dining, entertainment and recreational facilities, with on-site parking, fitness center, and five-stage off-broadway theater.
 Worldwide Plaza received LEED Gold certification in 2012 and has been ENERGY STAR rated since 2010.
 Over the last 8 years, $525 million of capital improvements has been invested into the property by SL Green to solidify its place as one of Manhattan’s premier corporate headquarter locations.
 The building features robust infrastructure, 20,000-35,000-square-foot floor plates, 13-foot average slab heights, spectacular 360 views, and column-free tower floors.

 Designed by David Childs, of the world-renowned architectural firm Skidmore, Owings and Merrell, Worldwide Plaza is one of the most important Postmodern skyscrapers in the world and has been cited as “the first office building of any importance to be built west of Eighth Avenue since Raymond Hood’s McGraw Hill Building in 1931”.
 Comprised of a granite base, a brick shaft and a striking copper crown, the design references the classic setbacks, materials and coloration of the great Art Deco and Expressionist towers of 1920s and 1930s New York.